 The same concept as anywhere else in the world.
 Budget accommodation with either your own room or a shared dormitory, bathroom and possibly kitchen facilities.

 Favorited by intrepid and extroverted backpackers, hostels are great for serendipitous meetings of fellow travelers.
 Staff are usually friendly and speak some English as they have lived the backpacker lifestyle themselves.
-You can ask them about any insider info.
+You can ask the staff about any insider info in the area you’re traveling.

-A very uniquely Korean accommodation, a minbak is sort of a guest house style stay that is very basic and sometimes you will be sleeping on the (heated) floor.
+A very uniquely Korean accommodation, a minbak is sort of a guest house style stay that is very basic and sometimes you will be sleeping on the (heated in winter) floor.
 There are a few kitchen facilities and an en-suite bathroom.
 Minbak can be hotel style or a spare room in the owner’s house.
 The cheaper the minbak, the more basic and older.

 We’ve stayed at all kinds of pensions and there is usually a relaxed and calm feel where elder folk stay up drinking at night with the doors wide open.
 They can also be cheap or more expensive and can range from dated and in need of renovation to recently renovated, from kitsch to classy.
 They are usually clean and great for larger groups and more in remote destinations like mountains, islands and beaches.